| Begrafenis /Burial - Waasten - 04/07/2007 Hieronder een aantal foto's van de begrafenis van 3 Britse

 and were abandoned.
 Nevertheless further German advances into

 the wood were stopped for the rest of the war.
+Richard Lancaster and four of his comrades were killed that

 night and buried hastily close to the front line; they lay